Also an expanded version with extra Bible passages included The Story of Jesus:

 Permission: you can freely reproduce and share these resources and books, including printing (just include the source).
 You can print, distribute, and market your edition of any of my books – “by all means save some” (1 Cor 9:22)

-The Life of Jesus with extra Bible passages included
+The Story of Jesus is an expanded version of The Life of Jesus with extra Bible passages included.

 Share good news – Share this and any page freely.
 Over 100,000 blog views annually.
 Share this link on your media, eg Facebook, Instagram, and Emails: The Story of Jesus: History’s Great Love Story